HadaNL/Project_Three_Repo/README.md

 # Project_Three_Repo
-This repo is for a school project.
-The class is Art 259 and the project is the final project.
+This repo is for the Art 259 Final.

+Team Members
+Jonathan
+Jacob
+Hector